 The proposed rule purports to hew to the statutory language under 13e(2), which provides for termination of activities.
 However, the statute itself provides additional authorities allowing Federal agencies to "further restrict" investments and activities.
 The Agencies should use this statutory language to impose forceful penalties, such as restrictions on other banking activities.
-Finally, the Agencies should take advantage of Section 8 of the Bank Holding Company Act that provides criminal penalties for willful violation, and civil penalties for violation by a company or individual of the BHC Act or any association regulation.
+Finally, the Agencies should advantage Section 8 of the Bank Holding Company Act that provides criminal penalties for willful violation, and civil penalties for violation by a company or individual of the BHC Act or any association regulation.

-We welcome indications that such penalties may be part of the compliance regime from two of the responsible agencies.
+We welcome indications of such penalties from two of the responsible agencies.
 The Treasury states: "Nothing in this part limits in any way the authority of the OCC to impose penalties for violation."
 (CFR 68967).
 The Federal Reserve similarly preserves the right to "impose penalties for violation by any company or individual."
 (CFR 68968).
-We ask that the FDIC and the SEC add similar language preserving such authority.
+We ask that the FDIC and the SEC add similar language preserving authority.

-Penalties may not be appropriate immediately upon implementation of the proprietary trading and fund investment restrictions, due to the need to gain experience with measuring permitted activities under Section 619 and develop standards for infractions.
-However, we request that the the Agencies set a timeline for enumerating and making automatic such penalties.
+We realize that penalties may not be appropriately immediately upon implementation of the proprietary trading and fund investment restrictions, due to the need to gain experience with measuring permitted activities under Section 619 and develop standards for infractions.
+However, we request that the Agencies set a timeline for enumerating and making automatic such penalties.
 Further, these penalties should be a significant multiple of the value of the profit generated from prohibited activity.